azavalny/data-structures-algorithms/README.md

 * can terminate early depending on how smart you pick the order of edges to traverse if the edges don't improve anything

 ### Dijkstra's Algorithm
-* finds shortest path from a source to all other verticies in a weighted graph in O(Vlogv + ElogV) (with no negative weights)
+* finds shortest path from a source to all other vertices in a weighted graph in O(Vlogv + ElogV) (with no negative weights)
 ![Alt-text](/images/lovedijk.png)
 * **greedy algorithm** that uses a min heap to select smallest edge to visit
 * set all nodes to $\infty$